 The stated objectives of the NSDS were

 - to ensure a peaceful transition, by means of democratic elections, from authoritarianism to democracy;

-to preserve stability during that transition;
+- to preserve stability during that transition;

-to uphold the supremacy of the law and protect human rights;
+- to uphold the supremacy of the law and protect human rights;

 - to defend Azerbaijan's independence and territorial integrity.

 The NSDS differed from previous opposition alliances in two respects.
 First, it encompassed a broader spectrum of political forces (nationalists, liberals, Islamists, pro-Western, pro-Russian, pro-Turkish, and pro-Iranian, plus representatives of the country's ethnic minorities.)

 And second, it consists of individuals, rather than political parties and movements.
 The 129 original members included Namazov; Qambar and 11 other Musavat representatives; Kerimli; Open Society Party Chairman Sulhaddin Akper; Civic Solidarity Party Chairman Sabir Rustamkhanli; Liberal Party of Azerbaijan Chairman Avaz Temirkhan; Liberal Party of Azerbaijan chair Lala-Shovket Haciyeva; Aydynlar Party Chairman Gulamguseyn Alibeyli; Islamic Party of Azerbaijan (AIP) acting chairman Elchin Manafov; Great Azerbaijan Party Chairman Elshad Musayev; National Unity of United Azerbaijan Party Chairman Gadji-baba Azimov; and Nationalist Democratic Party Chairman Galandar Mukhtarly; prominent lawyers, journalists, and civil society activists; and 10 persons jailed for their political beliefs.